Kendal Mint Cake

 Kendal Mint Cake is a sugar-based confection flavoured with peppermint.
 It originates from Kendal in Cumbria, England.
-Kendal Mint Cake is popular among climbers and mountaineers, especially those from the United Kingdom, as a source of energy.
+Kendal Mint Cake is popular among climbers and mountaineers, especially those from the United Kingdom, as a source of sugar, and therefore energy.

 History

 Kendal Mint Cake is based on a traditional recipe known as mint cake, peppermint tablet, and various other names.
 Three companies still produce Kendal Mint Cake.
 The origin of the cake is allegedly a batch of glacier mint sweets that went wrong.
-In 1869 Joseph Wiper, who married into the Thompson family of confectioners based in Kendal, supposedly left the boiled solution for glacier mints overnight and it turned cloudy and solidified.
+In 1869, Joseph Wiper, who married into the Thompson family of confectioners based in Kendal, supposedly left the boiled solution for glacier mints overnight and it turned cloudy and solidified.
 The resulting 'mint cake' was discovered in the morning.

 Wiper began producing mint cake, with several other confectioneries following suit.
 After Joseph Wiper emigrated to Canada in 1912 his great-nephew, Robert Wiper, took over the family business.
 Robert marketed Kendal mint cake as an energy snack used on famous expeditions, including the Imperial Trans-Antarctic Expedition led by Sir Ernest Shackleton, which largely led to its rise in international popularity amongst mountaineers and hikers.

 Quiggin's

 Quiggin's Kendal Mint Cake is the oldest surviving mint cake company.
 The Quiggin family has been making confectionery since 1840 in the Isle of Man.
 When one of the four sons, Daniel Quiggin, moved to Kendal in 1880, the mint cake company was formed.

 In the BBC TV programme Great British Menu, series 5, Lisa Allen visited Quiggin's factory and used Quiggin's Kendal Mint Cake in her Strawberries with Meringue & Kendal Mint Cake Water Ice dessert.

-In the BBC TV programme Great British Railway Journeys (Series 7, Episode 2), Michael Portillo visited Quiggin's factory.
+In series 7 of the BBC TV programme Great British Railway Journeys, presenter Michael Portillo visited Quiggin's factory.

 Romney's

 Romney's was founded in 1918, and used an old recipe to create mint cake.
 This mint cake was sold in Kendal and sent by train to other areas of the north-west for sale.
 In 1987, Romney's bought Wiper's Mint Cake from Harry Wiper, who had inherited ownership of Wiper's in 1960 when his father Robert Wiper died.

-In 2016 Romney's collaborated with fashion site Lyst to create a limited run of "Kendall Mint Cakes" to celebrate Kendall Jenner's 21st birthday on 3 November.
+In 2016, Romney's collaborated with fashion site Lyst to create a limited run of "Kendall Mint Cakes" to celebrate Kendall Jenner's 21st birthday on 3 November.
 200 limited edition cakes were given away on social media.

-More recently Romney's have appeared on the hit BBC programme 'Inside The Factory' and Gold UK's Ricky & Ralf's Great Northern Road Trip.
-2020 also saw the launch of Monopoly - The Lakes Edition, where Romney's feature on the board, a dedicated chance card and the front of the box alongside other iconic Lake District companies.
+Romney's appeared on the BBC programme Inside the Factory and Ricky & Ralf's Very Northern Road Trip on Gold in 2020.

+The same year also saw the launch of Monopoly - The Lakes Edition, in which Romney's features on the board, a dedicated chance card and the front of the box, alongside other well-known Lake District companies.